OllieSHunt/ollies-website/content/blog/2025-08-22_image_resizing_oddness/index.md

 -rw-r--r-- 1 ollie users  13K Aug 21 20:18 image.webp
 ```

 Hang on a minute!
-The the resized image is over 14 times the size!
+The resized image is over 14 times the size!
 Did I make a mistake and accidentally *increase* the resolution instead?
 Let's use ImageMagick to check.

 ```
 $ magick identify image*.webp